-Northern Ballet always offer great storytelling but their latest offering in particular has such a strong narrative flow that the programme is simply a lovely souvenir, rather than a necessity to identify any plot developments.
+Northern Ballet always offers great storytelling but the company’s latest offering has such a strong narrative flow that the glossy printed programme is simply a lovely souvenir, rather than a necessity to follow the plot.

 David Nixon has taken a conventional approach to the story, suggesting that the handsome Prince Orion must learn humility by being rendered ugly and find someone to love him for who he is, rather than what he looks like.
 What makes this production stand out is the style of the interpretation.
 The sets, haute couture style costumes and choreography combine to enchant and entertain the audience in equal measures.